 Whisby Nature Park is managed by Lincolnshire Wildlife Trust on behalf of its partners at Whisby - North Kesteven District Council and Lincolnshire County Council.

-The Natural World Centre is managed by Leisure Connection Ltd on behalf of North Kesteven District Council.
+The Natural World Centre is managed by 1Life on behalf of North Kesteven District Council.